krakend/krakend-documentation/configuration/structure.md

 title: Understanding the configuration file
 weight: 10
 ---
-All KrakenD behavior depends on its configuration file.
-Although the configuration [supports formats other than JSON](/docs/configuration/supported-formats/) and it can be [described by multiple files](/docs/configuration/flexible-config/), you'll find it referenced through all this documentation and for simplicity as the `krakend.json`.
+All KrakenD behavior depends on its configuration file(s).
+Although the configuration [supports formats other than JSON](/docs/configuration/supported-formats/) and it can be described [using multiple files](/docs/configuration/flexible-config/), you'll find it referenced through all this documentation and for simplicity as the `krakend.json`.
 Being familiar with its structure it's essential.

 ## Configuration file structure
 There are a large number of options you can put in this file.
 Let's focus now only on the main structure: